Gamblers Give Praise to the Posh New Casino at Resorts World

 Ultimate Texas Hold’em

 In Ultimate Texas Hold’em, the player and the dealer are competing to make the best five-card poker hand.
 A player can wager up to 4x more in the first betting round of Ultimate Texas Hold’em than the last.
-That’s important because a player can only make one bet once the hand begins.
+That’s important because a player can only make one bet once the hand begins, giving an interesting twist to Ultimate Texas Hold’em strategy.
 The stronger the hand a player’s dealt, the larger the amount he wishes to wager.
 To build the pot, place a bet at the first available opportunity.
 Resorts World has four tables of Ultimate Texas Hold’em.
 The minimum bet is $10 and up based on demand.

 To start, players make equal bets in the Ante and Blind circles and an optional Trips Bonus side bet that pays out on three of a kind or better.
 The players and dealer are dealt two cards face down.
 Five community cards are dealt face down in front of the dealer.
 A player examines his cards and can elect to check or make a Play bet 3x to 4x his Ante.
 The dealer turns over the first three community cards and the players who bet the first round must check.
 The rest have the option to check or make a Play bet 2x their Ante.
 The dealer turns over the final two community cards and a player who checked the previous two betting rounds must make a Play bet equal to the size of his Ante or fold.
 The rest check and the dealer reveals the player’s cards as well as his own.